murffer/DetectorSim/README.md

   + LightYieldEDep - The light yield as a function of energy deposition and film thickness

+# Light Background

+  + ScintillationSlab - A single scintillation bar.
+The optical photons are collected on a single PMT
+  + WLSScintBar - A single scintillating bar sandwiched between two WLS shifting bars

 # LightValidation

 Simulations for the light validation of differnet detector designs.
 The simulations included are: